sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ### Whiteboard / Powerpoint

-- The interview room will be supplied with a white board and laptop that you can use to present your [Recent Project](#Recent-Project-Presentation) and [Touch the Cloud](#Touch-the-Cloud-Presentation) Presentations.
+- The interview room will be furnished with a whiteboard and laptop that you can use to present your [Recent Project](#Recent-Project-Presentation) and [Touch the Cloud](#Touch-the-Cloud-Presentation) Presentations.
 - Oracle Supplied Laptop: We will have a laptop and prejector available for your use.
 The laptop will have connectivity to the internet, and you can bring a USB drive if you desire to load a presentation to the laptop.

 <a name="Oracle-Trial-Account"></a>